RommelTJ/sql_and_postgresql_notes/Section22/Section22.md

 Blocks or Page:
 The heap file is divided into many different 'blocks' or 'pages'.
 Each page/block stores some number of rows.
 Each block is 8kb in size.

+## Block Data Layout

+Each block has a section for:
+* Information about the block.
+* Location of items in block
+* Free space
+* Data for tuples in block